Aged couple discussing Medicare options with a financial advisor at a desk, emphasizing senior financial planning and insurance services.

 Ready to choose a plan?
 Review your options on our Medicare coverage page and get started today.

-Frequently Asked Questions About Enrolling in Medicare at the Right Time
+Frequently Asked Questions – Medicare At The Right Time

-Most people should enroll during their Initial Enrollment Period, which starts 3 months before turning 65 and ends 3 months after.
+Most people should enroll during their Initial Enrollment Period, which begins 3 months before the month you turn 65 and ends 3 months after.

-If you miss your Initial Enrollment Period, you may need to wait for the General Enrollment Period and could face late enrollment penalties.
+If you miss your Initial Enrollment Period, you may have to wait until the General Enrollment Period to sign up.

 It depends on the size of your employer and the type of coverage you have.